-If you would like to have an opportunity to participate in this experience, please complete a garden application.
-Please pick up the completed application and pay fees to the Wilkes County Extension Office before April 15th.
+If you would like to have an opportunity to participate in this experience, you will need to complete a garden application.
+Please click button or pick up the application and pay fees to the Wilkes County Extension Office before April 15th.
 We look forward to seeing you this year!

 What is a Master Gardener and Would You Like to Become a Master Gardener?
 To find out how click here.